agpt8/WeRateDogs-Analysis/README.md

 These files can be found in in `data/raw/`.
 Usually the data files are not uploaded using regular methods due to their sheer size, [data version control](https://dvc.org) is a good way to version control your datasets.

+## Notebook description

+There is a single notebook present in the `src` folder, namely `data_analysis.ipynb`.
+This notebook goes over data gathering, data wrangling, data cleaning and data analysis process one by one.
+Each section is well documented and the process is explained as required.

 ## Setup

 For working or testing this project on your system, you need to have python 3.6+ and anaconda/miniconda (preferrable).
 After you are done with the installations, follow the steps below.

-1. Clone the repo with `git clone`
+1. Clone the repo with `git clone git@github.com:agpt8/WeRateDogs-Analysis.git`

 2. Navigate into the project directory `cd WeRateDogs-Analysis`

-3. If you have conda installed, then issue the command `conda env create -f environment.yml`
+3. To create the conda environment with one command, use `conda env create -f environment.yml`

 4. Run the notebook using `jupyter notebook` or `jupyter lab`.

+## Results

+The main findings of the code can be found at the post available [here]()

+## Sources and Licences

+The sources referred are available at the end of the notebook.
+There is no licence associated with the code.
+Feel free to use it as you like.